Star Time (TV series)

-Star Time is an American variety series which aired on the DuMont Television Network from September 5, 1950, to February 27, 1951, and starred singer-actress Frances Langford.
+Star Time is an American variety series that aired on the DuMont Television Network from September 5, 1950, to February 27, 1951, and starred singer-actress Frances Langford.
 It was broadcast from 10 to 11 p.m. on Tuesdays.

 Broadcast history

 The hour-long comedy-variety show spotlighted several regulars and guest performers.
 One feature of each telecast was a lengthy skit, written and directed by Philip Rapp, with Langford and Lew Parker performing as The Bickersons, a quarrelsome married couple that migrated from radio as a distinctively-unhappy sitcom man and wife.

-With Langford as a first-class singer, music was an integral component of the series.
+With Langford as a singer, music was an integral component of the series's early episodes.
 The premier telecast spotlighted The Harmonicats, a trio of versatile harmonica players who had achieved great prominence in the 1940s.
-But the program soon settled on a regular slot called Club Goodman in which the Benny Goodman Sextet—with Goodman, Teddy Wilson, and Terry Gibbs, among others—played jazz arrangements of popular songs.
+But the program soon settled on a regular slot called Club Goodman featuring the Benny Goodman Sextet—with Goodman and Teddy Wilson among others.

 With Wilson's weekly appearances, Star Time became one of the first sponsored national TV series to offer an African-American performer as a cast regular.

 Star Time was an adaptation of the earlier radio series Drene Time, which had aired from 1946 to 1947.

-Star Time originated from WABD, with Food Stores Corporation as its sponsor.
+In November 1950 Charlie Cantor, John Conte, and Reginald Gardiner joined the cast of Star Time while Goodman, the four-singer chorus, and three dancers. were dropped.
+The change gave the program more emphasis on comedy and less on music.
+Others who were featured on the show included Ted Steele and Buddy Rogers.

+The premiere episode featured Phil Regan and Ben Blue as guest stars.
+Dick Haymes was the guest star on the second episode, and David Burns had that role on the third.
+The veteran vaudeville comedy team of Al Shaw and Sam Lee furnished comedy bits between specialties.